jbayham/weather_risk_resource_orders/README.md

 - The script 02_growth_potential.do reads in a cached dataset 02_gp_ds_stata.dta and runs the ordered logit models and generates figures.  *Note that this analysis is conducted in Stata.*

-- The script 03_orders_FE.R reads the 03_orders.Rdata dataset and runs the FE models of resource orders.
+- The script 03_resource_orders.R reads the 03_orders.Rdata dataset and runs the FE models of resource orders.

 - The script 04_simulation.R illustrates how to use the model results together to understand the link between weather and resource orders.

+- The script 05_map.R generates the leaflet map of fire ignition points

+- The script 06_tab_gp_evac_forRR.R tabulates growth potential and evacuation status

 ## Report

 The report directory contains the manuscript and supporting documents such as tables and figure images.

+- The script Supplement.Rmd generates the online supplement for the manuscript.

 ## Functions